-In northeast Ohio there had been one person quarantined and more recently six more people were quarantined to be monitored for Ebola according to Ohio Department of Health spokesman Jay Carey those people who have been quarantined are monitoring themselves after coming in contact with Vinson.
+In northeast Ohio, there had been one person quarantined, and more recently six more people were hospitalized to be monitored for Ebola according to Ohio Department of Health spokesman Jay Carey those individuals who have been quarantined are monitoring themselves after coming in contact with Vinson.

 Cruise Ship Quarantine

-Apparently a Texas health care worker was cleared by the CDC to board a cruise ship, and he is now quarantined aboard the ship (Source.)
-Most of the spokespeople for the administration say that Ebola can only be spread by bodily fluids, and there is not much to worry about.
+Apparently, a Texas health care worker was cleared by the CDC to board a cruise ship, and he is now quarantined aboard the ship (Source.)
+Most of the spokespeople for the administration say that bodily fluids can only spread Ebola, and there is not much to worry about.
 But when we sweat, that is fluid, when we sneeze, fluid is sent airborne, often several feet from our bodies.
-Door knobs, or breathing in particulates of fluid would seem to be a huge possibility.
-A renowned physician came out today and stated that Ebola is not a low disease risk like AIDS.
+Door knobs or breathing in particulates of fluid would seem to be a huge possibility.
+A renowned physician came out today and stated that Ebola is not a small disease risk like AIDS.

 In any event, we see this disease spreading like wildfire, and 27 countries have temporarily suspended travel from West Africa.
 But in the U.S., it is business as usual, except that now our overloaded hospitals are faced with statistically greater chances of being exposed to and spreading Ebola.
 The mainstream press is doing its best to cover for the administration, as are its agency talking heads.
 At the end of the day, one Ebola case is more than enough for a single American to suffer.

 The disease must be contained and stopped at its source.
-Perhaps nurses and hospitals are to blame for failure to contain it once it is here, but it is pure recklessness to fail to institute a temporary travel ban at the very least, and set up Ebola treatment centers that are located outside of ordinary hospitals, like they have in West Africa.
-Nursing preparedness is not of paramount concern, considering that our government’s initial response has allowed the initial spread to touch down here in the U.S.
+Perhaps nurses and hospitals are to blame for the failure to provide it once it is here, but it is pure recklessness to fail to institute a temporary travel ban at the very least and set up Ebola treatment centers that are located outside of ordinary hospitals like they have in West Africa.
+Nursing preparedness is not of paramount concern, considering that our government’s initial response has allowed the first spread to touch down here in the U.S.